How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

-In this section, we compare the calibration error of TPT-based methods in both the offline and FL setting.
-The goal of this comparison is to understand whether the miscalibration of TPT-based methods (eg, CoOp, KgCoOp), observed by Wang et. al., \cite{dor} in the offline CLIP fine-tuning setting, also holds true in the FL setting, which is the main focus of this work.
-To this end, in Tab. \ref{tab:in-dist} we report the performance of three families of models: (i) TPT methods without calibration in the offline setting (eg, CoOp \cite{coop}), (ii) TPT methods along with in-training calibration (eg, CoOp + DCA \cite{dca}) in the offline setting, and (iii) TPT methods without calibration in the FL setting (eg, FedCoOp or PromptFL \cite{promptfl}).
-The experiments were performed in the \textit{in-distribution} setting, which was introduced in Sec. \ref{sec:exp_setup}.
-Note that the offline methods operate in a centralized setting.
+In this section, we compare the calibration error of TPT-based methods (\textit{e.g.}, CoOp, KgCoOp) in both the offline and FL setting.
+Our goal is to understand whether the miscalibration of TPT-based methods, observed in \cite{dor} in the offline CLIP fine-tuning setting, also holds true in the FL setting. \cref{tab:cifar_offline_horizontal} reports the performance of TPT methods: ({i}) in the \textit{offline} setting \textit{without} calibration, ({ii}) in the \textit{offline} setting \textit{with} calibration (\textit{i.e.}, with DCA \cite{dca}), and ({iii}) in the \textit{FL} setting \textit{without} calibration.
+In addition, we consider the visual prompt tuning method, VPT \cite{vpt}, for comprehensiveness.
+The FL experiments were performed in the \textit{in-distribution} setting.